 Good Stuff Worth Mentioning

 My debut short story collection Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange was nominated and shortlisted for a Sir Julius Vogel Award in the Best Collected Work category.
-I didn’t win this time, but maybe next year.
+I didn’t win, but maybe next time.

 In May 2020, Things in the Well released the canine-themed charity anthology Black Dogs, Black Tales to support the Mental Health Foundation of New Zealand.
 I was the head editor with Cassie Hart and a team of ten others on this project.
 To date, we have donated almost $1000 to the charity and the book was added to the HWA Bram Stoker Award® Member Recommendations list for 2020.
 You can find out more about the project here and buy a copy via Amazon: http://mybook.to/BlackDogsBook

 I was asked to record a short story for the Hutt Zone at Wellington Access Radio, which was a really fun experience.
 I’ve also done some story narration for another author, was part of a Book Talk video celebrating Pride in Horror for Dead Head Reviews, and I have recorded a story on video for Wellington City Libraries.

-I also aim to finish and publish the YA elvish fantasy novella which I have been writing for my children, on and off, since Christmas 2018, and I have a much larger writing project planned for next year, including a sequel to All the Laird’s Men, a gothic, witchy-themed novella and a hope-punk speculative fiction/fantasy novel.
+I am currently working on my YA elvish fantasy novella which I have been writing for my children, on and off, since Christmas 2018 (it will be finished!) and I have a number of much larger writing projects planned for next year, including a sequel to All the Laird’s Men, a gothic, witchy-themed novella and a hope-punk speculative fiction/fantasy novel.